Cryptocurrencies vs. crypto tokens

 Why do blockchains have fees?

-Most well known blockchains charge a fee (known as a transaction fee or “gas” fee) to interact with the network.
+Most blockchains charge a fee (known as a transaction fee or “gas” fee) to interact with the network.
 These fees prevent spam, and provide a way to compensate those who keep the network up and running.

 If you send a transaction on the Ethereum network, for example, you’ll pay a fee in ETH.
 Those fees are then distributed to node operators as part of a blockchain’s consensus mechanism.